imballinst/how-long/collections/indonesian-police/last-got-negative-sentiments.md

 <!-- datetime: 2021-12-10T04:20:00.000Z -->

-Two police officers were being investigated of blackmailing a rape victim, telling her to create a "letter" so that the perpetrators would not be processed by law.
+Two police officers were being investigated as they blackmailed a rape victim, telling her to create a "letter" so that the perpetrators would not be processed by law.

 The article can be found here: https://www.cnnindonesia.com/nasional/20211210103045-12-732360/diduga-intimidasi-korban-perkosaan-2-polisi-diperiksa-propam-riau.